 Lạc Brewing Company

 If you enjoy the IPA-obsessed beer culture of the Pacific NW then make sure you check out Lạc Brewing Company.
-Their beer selection includes the Summer Session IPA, Devils’ Lake Double IPA, and a Mango IPA.
-Lạc’s tasting room is in District 7 and a bit of a trek from District 1, but worth it if you’re a true beer connoisseur.
+Their beer selection includes the Summer Session IPA, Devils’ Lake Double IPA, and the popular Mango IPA.

 You’ll find Fuzzy Logic’s flagship beer, the Fuzzy Logic Pale Ale, widely available around Saigon and easily recognizable by the bright orange can and contemplating monkey logo.
 It’s got a great balance of citrus flavor and American hops.